ssfsx17/sky-islands/core.md

 - **Disabled** - Your tools and work methods are not allowed by the Imperial Adtextus.
 Consequently, it claims that it is actually you who are unable to do anything useful.
 This is despite the fact that you get more stuff done than the average Imperial.
 - **Disloyal** - You have worked more than one job in your life, or have tried more than one way of doing things.
 You think about different ways to solve a problem.
 The Adtextus defines such a life as a "disloyal" one.
-- **Misgendered** - The Imperial Adtextus' strict binary system cannot possibly encompass you.
+- **Misgendered** - The Imperial Adtextus' strict binary gender system cannot possibly encompass you.
 Or, perhaps you have committed the anti-Imperial crime of not wanting to get pregnant at age 12.
 - **Nonlinear** - You do not speak in the manner of Imperial philosophers or senators.
 You could actually be more logical, systematic, and thorough than any of them, but because the Adtextus does not say to talk like that, they call you "Nonlinear".
 - **Primitive** - Your food, water, and shelter systems do not look like the approved patterns of the Adtextus.
 - **Savage** - Imperials cannot comprehend your practices or traditions, nor does the Adtextus explain them, so they call you "Savage".